Quantum Merlin-Arthur proof systems for synthesizing quantum states: Quantum singular value discrimination, revisited

 With these definitions in place, we present the alternating phase modulation as \Cref{lemma:phase-modulation}, which serves as the key ingredient for implementing quantum singular value transformations.
 It is worth noting that Lemma \ref{lemma:phase-modulation} deviates from Theorem 2.3.7 in \cite{Gilyen19} due to our assumption that the sequence of rotation angles is already provided.
 The rotation angles $\Phi$ in this context correspond to the polynomial $P$ and will be utilized in computing the descriptions of quantum circuits implementing QSVT corresponding to $P$.

-\begin{lemma}[QSVT by alternating phase modulation, adapted from Theorem 2.3.7 in~\cite{Gilyen19}] Let $P\in\bbC[x]$ be a polynomial and $\Phi\in\bbR^n$ be the corresponding sequence of rotation angles.
-We can construct $P^{\rm (SV)}(\tilde{\Pi} U \Pi) = \tilde{\Pi} U_{\Phi} \Pi$ with a single ancillary qubit when $n$ is odd.
-Here, $U_{\Phi}$ represents a quantum circuit that implements the QSVT associated with $P$ using the corresponding rotation angles specified by $\Phi$. \end{lemma}
+\begin{lemma}[QSVT by alternating phase modulation, adapted from Theorem 2.3.7 in~\cite{Gilyen19}] Let $P\in\bbC[x]$ be an odd polynomial, and let $\Phi\in\bbR^n$ be the corresponding sequence of rotation angles.
+There exists an explicit implementation of $P^{\rm (SV)}(\tilde{\Pi} U \Pi) = \tilde{\Pi} U_{\Phi} \Pi$ when $n$ is odd, using a single ancillary qubit.
+Specifically, $U_{\Phi}$ represents a quantum circuit that implements the QSVT associated with $P$, using the corresponding rotation angles specified by $\Phi$.
+Moreover, the notation $P^{\rm (SV)}(A)$ indicates that the polynomial $P$ is applied to the singular values of the matrix $A$, rather than to its eigenvalues. \end{lemma}

 We will now proceed with proving \Cref{thm:meta-singular-value-discrimination}.

 \begin{proof}[Proof of \Cref{thm:meta-singular-value-discrimination}]